Egypt Travel Tips And Advice from the Egypt Experts!

 The final day is one of relaxation until it is time to be taken back to Cairo airport for your departure.

 Whereas Egypt Splendor is ideal for those who only have a week to spare, Egypt Odyssey is ideal for those who have 2 weeks and as it is for one more week, this package allows more scope and freedom within it.
-Your first full day after arrival allows you to visit not only the Pyramids of Giza, but also the Step Pyramid at Sakkara and the Museum at Memphis.
-The next day has you travelling slightly further south of Cairo to see, and enter if you wish, the Red Pyramid at Dashur and then the neighbouring Bent Pyramid.
-Once this is completed you will be driven back to your hotel, so that you can prepare for your flight to Aswan then following morning.
-Upon arrival you will be met and transferred to a hotel in the city before being taken to see the Aswan High Dam and the Temples of Philae.
-Upon completion you have the opportunity to explore this ancient city before returning to your hotel.
+Your first full day after arrival allows you to visit not only the Pyramids of Giza but also the Step Pyramid at Sakkara and the Museum at Memphis.
+The next day has you traveling slightly further south of Cairo to see, and enter if you wish, the Red Pyramid at Dashur and then the neighboring Bent Pyramid.
+Once this is completed you will be driven back to your hotel, so that you can prepare for your flight to Aswan then the following morning.
+Upon arrival, you will be met and transferred to a hotel in the city before being taken to see the Aswan High Dam and the Temples of Philae.
+Upon completion, you have the opportunity to explore this ancient city before returning to your hotel.